falkr/ttm4115/pages/unit-4-req/preparation-2.md

 # Optional Preparation

-Have a look at the following videos that show how to create deployment diagrams.
+Have a look at the following videos that show how to create use case diagrams.

 ---
 type: youtube